Woods 5: Grey Skies & Electric Light: Production and recording

+"#Wood5 is a dangerous record for how real it is and for how somewhere out there, those stories are unraveling in terrible ways in real life."

 Release

 Originally slated for a January 30 release date, the final version of the album was released in the UK on February 13 and in the US in April 2012.
 Though not the band's first release on the label, Woods V marked the band's first and only album to be initially put out under the Earache Records umbrella.

 Other versions

 A link to an incomplete promotional version of the album was tweeted by Earache Records shortly after David Gold's death on December 21, 2011.
 This version of the album excluded "Keeper of the Ledger", split "Kiss My Ashes (Goodbye)" into two separate tracks, and had a different track order from the final release.
 The limited edition vinyl pressing of Woods V includes an exclusive producer's mix of "Finality" on the second disc, which is unavailable officially in other formats.

 Also, a vinyl reissue has been announced by Earache Records, and it was released April 7, 2017.